iamfranco/MarsRoverChallenge/README.md

 Now that the user added a new class for `Tesla` and added a new item for it in the `Program.cs`'s `vehicleMakers`, the application will now know about the `Tesla` class.

-So that when the user runs the application, the application will include `Tesla` as an "available plateau type".
-So when it comes to the stage where a new vehicle needs to be created, the console app will show this:
+So that if the user runs the application, then when it comes to the stage where a new vehicle needs to be created, the console app will show this:

 ```
 All available vehicle types: